Self-supervised Deep Unrolled Model with Implicit Neural Representation Regularization for Accelerating MRI Reconstruction: Methodology

 \subsection{Overall Framework}

-This paper presents a scan-specific self-supervised method named UnrollINR, designed for fast 2D MRI reconstruction.
-The overall framework is illustrated in Figure. \ref{fig1}.
-The method adopts a physics-guided unrolled iterative architecture.
-The reconstruction network consists of several cascading basic units, each comprising a regularization module and a data consistency (DC) module.
-The regularization module is implemented via an INR-based neural network to exploit prior information within the data.
-In contrast, the DC module is solved using the conjugate gradient method, ensuring that the reconstruction adheres to the physical acquisition model.
-The network input, $x^{0}$, is an initial zero-filled image, obtained by applying zero-filling to the original undersampled k-space measurements $y$ followed by an inverse Fourier transform to the image domain, $x^{0}=E^H y$.
-The network output $ \widehat{x}$ is the final high-fidelity reconstructed image.
+The overall framework is illustrated in Fig. \ref{fig1}.
+UnrollINR adopts a physics-guided unrolled architecture, in which the reconstruction network consists of a regularization module and a data consistency (DC) module.
+The regularization module is implemented via an INR-based neural network that captures the inherent prior information of the data, while the DC module is solved using the conjugate gradient (CG) method, to ensure fidelity to the physical acquisition model.
+The network input, $x^{0}$, is initialized by applying an inverse Fourier transform to the zero-filled undersampled $k$-space measurement $y$, i.e., $x^{0}=E^H y$.
+The network output, $ \widehat{x}$, represents the final high-fidelity reconstructed image.